Editorial rating:

 Can You Remain Anonymous on the Circles App?

 Yes, you can use a nickname or a different name when you register, and you don’t have to share your real name when participating in a group session.
+Additionally, all meetings are audio-only, meaning you don’t have to show your face.

 Who Are the Moderators?

-Circles facilitators are all highly qualified social workers, psychologists, or therapists.
+Circles facilitators are highly qualified social workers, psychologists, or therapists.
 They go through a rigorous vetting and training process to ensure that their approach and caregiving techniques meet Circles’ standards.

 Is the Circles App Legit?